huertanix/davidhuertadotme/README.markdown

 License
 -------

-This website is distributed under the Chicken Dance License (CDL).
+Unless where otherwise noted, this website is distributed under the Chicken Dance License (CDL).
 Please see the included copy of the license for deets.
 Video delivery may be conducted via electronic mail by sending a link to the video file directly or through an HTML5-based online viewer, encoded in *Ogg Theora* format to huertanix at ieee dot org.
 Physical video delivery will only be accepted in *HD-DVD* format and must be delivered to the following address:

 > David Huerta
 > P.O.
 Box 2182